rurumimic/supply/README.md

 To use Text Editor(SpaceVim) conveniently

 1. `Keyboard` Tab
-2. Check: Use F1, F2, etc. keys as standard function keys
+   - [x] Use F1, F2, etc. keys as standard function keys

 #### Modifiers Keys...